 In Amplitude’s nine years of existence, we had a record year in 2021.
 We launched new products, saw more customer growth than ever before, expanded our team, and took the company to the public markets.
 Each of our employees, customers, partners, and investors played a critical role in getting us to where we are today, and I’m so thankful for the commitment to Amplitude’s success.
 I’m proud of what we’ve accomplished in 2021—below are just some of my favorite highlights.

 Witnessing the growth of digital analytics

 2021 was a year marked by an unprecedented level of digital product adoption.
 In fact, our first Product Report, released this fall, found that daily active users of digital products increased 54% from January 2020 to August 2021.

-To help companies get the most value out of their digital products, we launched the industry’s first Digital Optimization System in April, unifying the data, analytics, and infrastructure required to deeply understand which customer product behaviors lead to business outcomes.
-The system is rapidly emerging as the industry standard for connecting digital product innovation to business growth.
-It includes Amplitude Analytics as well as two new products we released this year: Amplitude Recommend, the first self-serve personalization engine; and Amplitude Experiment, which offers A/B testing and feature flagging powered by customer behavior.
+To help companies get the most value out of their digital products, we launched two new products this year, unifying the data, analytics, and infrastructure required to understand which customer product behaviors lead to business outcomes.
+Our new product offerings include Amplitude Recommend, the first self-serve personalization engine; and Amplitude Experiment, which offers A/B testing and feature flagging powered by customer behavior.

-And of course, I can’t forget our biggest milestone of all—the culmination of our growth and the market validation for digital optimization—our direct listing.
+And of course, I can’t forget our biggest milestone of all—the culmination of our growth and market validation—our direct listing.
 I’m proud that Amplitude was able to set such a strong example for other startups by going public via direct listing instead of the traditional IPO.
 By choosing this path, we created the most value for our existing shareholders, accurately valued our company at a market-based price and set ourselves up for long-term success.